Which Tax Regime to choose?

 As per the Income Tax Act, a taxpayer who files Belated ITR u/s 139(4) cannot carry forward loss to future years.
 However, the taxpayer can carry forward house property loss even if he/she files a Belated Return.

-As per Section 194I, individuals or HUF (not liable to tax audit in the previous financial year) are not required to deduct TDS on payment of rent even if the rent exceeds INR 1,80,000 per annum.
-Under Budget 2019, individuals or HUF (not liable to tax audit in the previous financial year) must deduct and deposit TDS at 5% if the rent exceeds INR 50,000 per month.
+As per Section 194I, individuals or HUF (not liable to tax audit in the previous financial year) are not required to deduct TDS on payment of rent even if the rent exceeds INR 2,40,000 per annum.

 If you hold status of a resident, income from property situated outside India is taxable whether such income is brought into India or not.